Natural Language Processing RELIES on Linguistics: Evaluation

 \section{Evaluation}

-Here, we illustrate where linguistic influence is required or beneficial to successfully \textit{evaluate} an NLP system, that is, to describe the degree to which a system conforms to our expectations of accuracy on a task.
+We illustrate where linguistics is useful to successfully \textit{evaluate} an NLP system, that is, to describe the degree to which it conforms to our expectations.
+For tasks that take language input or generate language output, it is important to measure correctness and robustness at the language-system level, for which appropriate evaluations (quantitative and qualitative) are informed by linguistic expertise.\footnote{A similar sentiment was expressed by \citet{levin-11} in the statistical NLP era: ``language technologists [ought to] understand the object of study, human language...in order to understand where current methods are falling short, we as a field need to understand the data'' (p.~19).}

-A common practice in NLP system evaluation is to apply one or several \textbf{automatic metrics} that assess model output against a reference, ideally supplemented by a \textbf{human evaluation}.
-As we discussed in \Cref{sec:resources}, expertise in computational linguistics can be important to designing crowdsourcing protocols which lead to collection of accurate reference annotations.
-Similarly, human evaluation studies require metalinguistic knowledge that ensure effective error analysis and quality assessment \citep{freitag_etal_2021_mqm}.

-\paragraph{Gold standard evaluation.} Linguistic resources, particularly so-called \textit{gold standard} annotations, play an important role in the evaluation of NLP technologies.
-For instance, they contribute to the comprehensive \textbf{benchmarking of general AI systems} \cite{tenney2018what, pimentel-etal-2020-information}, where many of the tasks packaged in the \textit{Beyond the Imitation Game Benchmark (BIG-bench)}, a large test-suite for tracing AI development \cite{srivastava2022beyond}, are linguistic tasks, such as bridging resolution and detecting common morphemes.
+\paragraph{Gold standard evaluation} Linguistic resources, particularly so-called \textit{gold standard} annotations, play an important role in the evaluation of NLP technologies.
+They also contribute to the \textbf{benchmarking of LLMs and ``AI systems''} \citep{tenney2018what, pimentel-etal-2020-information}: Many of the tasks packaged in the \textit{Beyond the Imitation Game Benchmark (BIG-bench)} \citep{srivastava2022beyond} are linguistic tasks, such as bridging resolution and detecting common morphemes.
+Another kind of benchmark tests linguistic inference from just a few examples in puzzles \citep{sahin-etal-2020-puzzling, chi-etal-2024-modeling}, a format conducive to low-resource languages without established annotation conventions \citep{bean2024lingoly}.

-Furthermore, linguistic resources are crucial for \textbf{system diagnostics} which is a part of evaluation, but does not necessarily have the aim to achieve of a ``global ranking'' (benchmarking) of AI systems.
-Instead, diagnostic methods help find more targeted perspectives for system improvement, with possible relevance even to broader society, since linguistic phenomena are often contingent with issues of societal interest, as is the case of coreference and gender bias \citep{rudinger-etal-2018-gender}.